ahmadpanah/DYNTRACE-SEC/README.md

-# DYNTRACE-SEC: Adaptive Container Security Framework (Simulation)
+# DYNTRACE-SEC: Adaptive Container Security Framework

 DYNTRACE-SEC (Dynamic Trust-Tiered Adaptive Container Enforcement and Segmentation) is a novel framework designed to provide resilient, intelligent, and adaptive network security for dynamic containerized environments.
 This repository contains a Python simulation of the core components and algorithms described in the DYNTRACE-SEC paper.